 The majority of the 360-acre property was purchased under the ENMAX Parks Program, with the final purchase made possible by the kind generosity of the Haskayne family who personally donated over $5 million in land toward the new park, as well as matching funds towards the pavilion building which is currently under construction.

-Work will include planting of over 1000 trees and 2600 shrubs, hard plaza and sidewalk construction, parking lot development, irrigation installation, pathway development including a pathway connection to Glenbow Ranch Provincial Park, boardwalk viewpoints along the reservoir and a new park pavilion and pergola space.
+Work will include planting of over 1000 trees and 2600 shrubs, hard plaza and sidewalk construction, parking lot development, irrigation installation, pathway development including a regional pathway with , boardwalk viewpoints along the north bank of the Bearspaw Reservoir and a new park pavilion and pergola space.

 Figure 1: Haskyane Legacy Park, Arrival Plaza and Pavilion

 Figure 2: Haskayne Legacy Park Pavilion, Pergola space

 Figure 3: Haskayne Legacy Park - Work areas Summer 2019/2020